Oreyato/CppProject/README.md

      - reading the whole document again, taking as much time as needed to understand everything while having the "big picture" in mind, create new documents to assimilate the difficult stuff

 - (-) even if it was necessary, I lost almost one week going through the engine in details to understand it
-- (-) ran through multiple difficulties I had trouble to overcome (regarding symbols or things like "vector subscript out of range") huge thanks to Ma6icm4n for his precious help
+- (-) ran through multiple difficulties I had trouble to overcome (regarding symbols or things like "vector subscript out of range" for example) huge thanks to Ma6icm4n for his precious help
 - (-) not quite satisfied with the delivery itself (seems small)